 EMPIRICAL EVIDENCE - Although it is normally associated with policy debate, empirical evidence often serves a purpose for value debate.
-Some value topics address relatively contemporary
+It is information that is acquired by observation or experimentation and is implemented to uphold or defeat a hypothesis.
+Some value topics address relatively contemporary or pragmatic issues and accordingly, require proof of a specific or direct manner.
+It is in these kinds of situations that empirical evidence serves a useful and legitimate purpose for value debate.